George Seifert: Broadcasting stint

 CBS Sports hired Seifert to serve as a panelist for The NFL Today in its first season after CBS regained NFL broadcast rights (for the AFC) in 1998.
 His performance was not well received, however, and the network removed him before the end of the regular season.

 Personal life

-Seifert currently resides in Bodega Bay, California, with his wife Linda.
+Seifert currently resides in Bodega Bay, California and Incline Village, Nevada with his wife Linda.
 They have two children, Eve and Jason.